DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

     run-compose.bat
     ```

 *Note:* Docker automatically downloads the image with the `splc2022` tag if it is not found on the host system.
-TOUPDATE

 You can also download it manually with:
 ```